PocketSprite/8bkc-sdk/docs/gettingstarted/index.rst

 Software
 --------

-As the PocketSprite SDK builds on the ESP-IDF SDK and the toolchain it uses, you'll need to `install it <https://esp-idf.readthedocs.io/en/latest/get-started/index.html>`_ before you can install the PocketSprite SDK.
+The PocketSprite uses ESP-IDF, as well as the toolchain for the Xtensa processor that is in the ESP32 chip that forms the brains of the small console.
+While ESP-IDF is included (as a submodule) in the PocketSprite SDK, the toolchain needs some setting up; please refer to the ESP-IDF documentation to `install it <https://esp-idf.readthedocs.io/en/latest/get-started/index.html>`_.
 Note that while ESP-IDF supports Windows, Linux and Mac as development platforms, the PocketSprite SDK for now only supports Linux (and may or may not work out of the box with Mac).

 After you have installed esp-idf using the linked instructions, get the PocketSprite SDK components.
 Note that the SDK still uses the old '8bkc' name as an identifier::